Sriti-Sancharika-prof/12bit-asynchronous-sar-adc-45nm/README.md

 - Designed and analyzed the Capacitive DAC (CDAC)
 - Designed and analyzed the SAR control logic and its supporting internal blocks
 - Designed and analyzed the Master-Slave D flip-flop used in the output register
-- Performed block-level simulations and analysis of the circuits developed as part of her contribution
+- Performed block-level simulations and analysis of the circuits developed
 - Integrated the individual ADC blocks into the complete 12-bit asynchronous SAR ADC
 - Performed testing and analysis of the integrated design